Name: Richard Pipes

 In contrast, Pipes promotes Lavr Kornilov as the leader who, given support and fair dealing, might have saved Russia.
 He praises Kornilov’s strength and adherence to the national interest, overlooking the general’s own brutal record and links with anti-Semitism.
 Pipes claims the Kornilov plot of August 1917 was, in fact, the work of Alexander Kerensky.

-Richard Pipes was so opposed to communism and the Soviet regime that he was hand-picked by the US government in the 1970s, to lead an independent committee examining Soviet weapons levels.
-The Pipes committee, called Team B, claimed all kinds of Soviet military expansion and advancement, most of which were later proved false.
+Richard Pipes was so opposed to communism and the Soviet regime that he was hand-picked by the US government in the 1970s to lead an independent committee examining Soviet weapons levels.
+The Pipes committee, called Team B, claimed all kinds of Soviet military expansion and advancement, many of which were later proved false.

 Despite this, Pipes was later appointed as National Security Council advisor on Soviet affairs, to president Ronald Reagan in 1981.

 “It becomes apparent that the Marxist notion that revolution always results from social (“class”) discontent cannot be sustained … the decisive factors were overwhelmingly political.”

 “Lenin owes his historical prominence not to his statesmanship, which was very inferior, but to his generalship.
 He was one of history’s great conquerors.”

 “The ease with which the Bolsheviks toppled the Provisional Government has persuaded many historians that the October coup was “inevitable”.
 But it can appear as such only in retrospect.
 Lenin himself thought it an extremely chancy undertaking.”

 “Marxism and Bolshevism … were products of an era in European intellectual life that was obsessed with violence.
 No-one embraced this philosophy more enthusiastically than the Bolsheviks: “merciless” violence, violence that strove for the destruction of every actual and potential opponent, was … the only way of dealing with problems.”